 Kid-Approved Lunch and Dinner Ideas

-What I love about the Mediterranean diet is that your kids won’t be feeling like it’s a diet.
+What I love about the Mediterranean Diet is that your kids won’t feel like it’s a diet.
 Here are some kid-approved lunch and dinner ideas:

 Crispy Potato Chip Crusted Fish